HHSong/Best-Java-Backend-Practices/Dependency Injection/Readme.md

 - session: one in a http session
 - global session: one in a http global session

-Also, there is an "oppionated" view in Spring.
+Also, there is an "oppionated" view in Spring, which can be reffered to "convention over configuration".
 For a backend service, there are @Controller, @Service, and @Repository annotations for the three layer respectively.
 As far as I can tell, there is absolutely no difference bewteen these three guys.
 They are plain vanilla serving the same functionality as @Component apart from signaling other developers the purpose of the class.

 If a bean is required in the main class.
 It could be aquired from the Spring application context.